Our Training Locations

 ADR Certification

-Once you have completed your ADR Training, you will then hold an ADR licence.
-Your licence will be valid for up to five years, at which point you will need to complete an ADR refresher course to remain compliant.
+Once you have completed the course you need, you will then hold an ADR vocational licence.
+This licence is valid for up to five years, at which point you will need to recomplete refresher training to keep your vocational certification valid.

 Who needs ADR training?